 Our dividend policy is to pay dividends at levels consistent with our growth and development plans, while maintaining a reasonable level of liquidity.
-However, due to the adverse impact of the world's financial crisis, the Board of Directors intends not to propose a payment of dividend to the forthcoming general meeting of shareholders.
+The Board of Directors proposes the payment of a final dividend of US\$ 0,04 per share, amounting to US\$ 2.220.000, based on slow revenue growth and improved profitability and cash flow in 2011.

-No dividend has been paid in 2010 based on 2009 results.
+No dividend has been paid in 2011 based on 2010 results.